-Learning Mar

-Lecture Practical/ Internship Tutorial ESE CE Total Duration of ESE (Hours)

-4 0 0 70 30 100 2
+Learning Approach (Hou rs/Week) Mar Duration of Lecture Practical/ Internship Tutorial ESE CE Total Duration of ESE (Hours) 4 0 0 70 30 100 2

 The course offers a comprehensive exploration of the geographical landscape of India, with a focused lens on the vibrant state of Kerala.
 Through a blend of theoretical concepts, case studies, and practical applications, students will delve into the diverse physical, cultural, and socioeconomic aspects that shape the geography of both India and Kerala.
 Thus, the course enable students in gaining nuanced understanding of the geography of India, with a particular focus on Kerala, and its implications for various aspects of human life and development.